Kasey Chambers: 1998–2002: The Captain to Barricades & Brickwalls

-She is the first Australian country music artist to have simultaneous No. 1 single and album.
+She is the first Australian country music artist to have a simultaneous No. 1 single and album.
 Subsequent singles "Million Tears" (June 2002) and "If I Were You" (October) also made the top 40.
-At the ARIA Music Awards of 2002 she won three categories, Album of the Year, Best Female Artist and Best Country Album, for Barricades & Brickwalls.
+At the ARIA Music Awards of 2002, she won three categories: Album of the Year, Best Female Artist and Best Country Album, for Barricades & Brickwalls.
 It was certified seven times platinum in 2003 for shipment of at least 490,000 copies.
-In February 2002 it was released in the US, which peaked at No. 104 on the Billboard 200, topping the related Heatseeker Chart and reaching the top 20 of their country music chart.
-It received "generally favorable reviews" according to aggregate site, Metacritic, with a rating of 74% from 12 critics.
+In February 2002, it was released in the US, which peaked at No. 104 on the Billboard 200, topping the related Heatseeker Chart and reaching the top 20 of their country music chart.
+It received "generally favorable reviews," according to aggregate site, Metacritic, with a rating of 74% from 12 critics.

-Australian music journalist, Ed Nimmervoll, compared it to her first album, "The musical cast remains essentially the same as The Captain with the addition of a 'rock' component via drummer Peter Luscombe and rhythm guitarist Dave Steel, and a guest appearance from 'punkabilly' band the Living End.
+Australian music journalist Ed Nimmervoll compared it to her first album: "The musical cast remains essentially the same as The Captain with the addition of a 'rock' component via drummer Peter Luscombe and rhythm guitarist Dave Steel, and a guest appearance from 'punkabilly' band the Living End.
 The album also features appearances from Paul Kelly and American country's Lucinda Williams."
 Nimmervoll cited Chambers' observation, "The last album showed my life story.
 That was Introducing Kasey Chambers.
 This one's The Many Moods of Kasey Chambers."